nodefruit/fruit/README.md

 $ npm install fruit fruit-mongodb
 ```

+If you want to install fruit with all the adapters, you may need to take a loot at [fruits](http://npmjs.com/package/fruits) package

 ## How does it work

 First of all you need to require both the fruit module and the adapter, let's use as example fruit-mongodb